badrap/docs.badrap.io/README.md

 ### Prerequisites

-As a prerequisite for running the development environment you need to have [Node.js](https://nodejs.org) and [yarn](https://yarnpkg.com) installed.
+As a prerequisite for running the development environment you need to have [Node.js](https://nodejs.org) installed.

 On the first run you need to install the dependencies (VuePress and whatnot) by running the following command in this repository:

 ```
-$ yarn
+$ npm install
 ```

 ### Start Development